jeremyikwuje/monierate-website/src/blog/what-is-an-automated-teller-machine-atm-and-how-it-works-in-nigeria.md

 2. **Complex Selection**: Some ATMs are designed to apply a complex process when dispensing cash.
 This involves the use of a laser and then a counter.
 The laser accurately identifies the value of each bill within the dispenser.
 It can tell 200 naira notes, 500 naira notes, and 1000 naira notes apart.
 This laser is used to point out bills required to fulfil a user’s request.
 Next, the counter confirms the number of such bills - adding the total value up as it processes.
 The bills are arranged and issued through the card slot to the user.

 #### 4. Your Card is Debited
 Completion of the cash dispensing process will automatically create a debit on your account.
 This happens through the interaction of the teller machine with the smart chip on your card.
-Details such as the withdrawal amount, transaction location, and bank or sepecific machine used are pushed on to the banking network for record purposes.
+Details such as the withdrawal amount, transaction location, and bank or specific machine used are pushed onto the banking network for record purposes.

 #### 5. Your Card is Ejected
 The user session comes to an end the moment their cash is dispensed and their account is debited.
 Every ATM recognizes this moment and responds with a prompt.
 This questions the user if they want to make another transaction.
 If a user responds in the negative, their user card is automatically ejected.